Trump nominee elected to head Latin American development bank

 Senator Patrick Leahy, the top Democrat on the Senate Appropriations Committee, said the vote raised questions about Latin Americans “charting their own future” and signaled it could have consequences for U.S. funding of the institution.

-Reporting by Cassandra Garrison and Andrea Shalal; Editing by Daniel Wallis, Cynthia Osterman and Chizu Nomiyama
+Reporting by Cassandra Garrison and Andrea Shalal; additional reporting by Alvaro Murillo; in San Jose; Editing by Daniel Wallis, Cynthia Osterman and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.